Create Places Grant 2023

 A new Little Free Library featuring puzzles, games, and books!
 The structure will be designed by local artisans who are donating their time and talents to create a beautful and functional addition to the community.There will be something for everyone across the life spectrum.
 Installations like this help foster fun, community connectedness, decrease social isolation, promote literacy, and make our community an even better place to live!
 Once completed, find this Book Box and So Much More on the Boulevard along Royal Bay Drive.

 Free Little Pantry

 With a "take what you need, give what you can model" this Free Little Pantry will carry non-perishable pantry items year-round.
 Providing a resource for residents to access food on a small scale, and when they can, support other community members by giving back.
-Watch for the location of the Free Little Pantry to be announced soon.
+The Pantry is located along Island Highway right by the Colwood Park & Ride.